Faux16/crml/wiki/Reference/Controls-and-Packs.md

       coverage: {value: 0.6, basis: employees}
 ```

-Effective `implementation_effectiveness` comes from portfolio (if present) else assessment; effective `coverage` comes from the scenario.
+Effective `implementation_effectiveness` comes from portfolio (if present) else assessment; effective `coverage` is multiplied by the scenario factor.

 ---